 Skip to main content

-This is a clean example of a transitional shelf clock made Jeromes’ & Darrow of Bristol, Connecticut circa 1828 - 1833.
+This transitional shelf clock was made by Jeromes & Darrow of Bristol, Connecticut, circa 1828 - 1833.

-The firm of Jeromes’ & Darrow was comprised of Chauncey Jerome, Elijah Darrow and Noble Jerome.
-It was located on Main Street near the Requabuck River.
+The firm of Jeromes' & Darrow was comprised of Chauncey Jerome, Elijah Darrow, and Noble Jerome.
+The business was located on Main Street in Bristol near the Requabuck River.
 This firm occupied buildings on both sides of the street.
 Chauncey Jerome provided the cases.
 Noble Jerome was to provide the movements.
 Elijah Darrow provided the painted tablets.

 Inventory number 27099.